Asia

 My Hotels in Japan

-I looked at the individual Japanese hotel websites and found the websites lacked the functionality of Northern American hotel websites.
-I didn’t want my reservation to get lost in translation.
+I looked at the individual Japanese hotel websites and found that they lacked the functionality of North American hotel websites.
+I didn’t want my reservation to get lost in translation, so I used a US-based hotel app.

-As a back-up, I printed out all my reservation sheets that featured the important information in Japanese, like my name and the hotel’s address.
+As a backup, I printed out all my reservation sheets that featured the important information in Japanese, like my name and the hotel’s address.
 I recommend doing this.
-Though most of the hotel clerks spoke English.
+However, most of the hotel clerks spoke English.

-I found the rooms were exactly what was pictured in Hotels.com website.
+I found the rooms were exactly what was pictured on the Hotels.com website.
 I stayed in western-type rooms most nights.
-Though tried a traditional Japanese style room outfitted with futon mats for one night.
+Though I tried a traditional Japanese-style room outfitted with futon mats for one night.

 Economy Dinner on JAL.
 Tokyo Travel Checklist